ChewKeanHo/researches-filesystems-hierarchy/UNIX/sbin/README.md

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

-This is the base directory housing critical system administrators' programs and applications for an operating system to function properly without any mounting (e.g. when `/usr` is not mounted).
-This means it can operate in `Single-User` mode.
+This is the base directory for housing system administrators (sysadmins) only critical programs and applications of an operating system (OS) to function properly and minimally without any mounting (e.g. `/usr` is not mounted or absent).
+This means it can operate in `Single-User` mode in BSD realm or `Emergency Mode` in Linux realm.

-Unlike `/bin`, only sysadmin and root users can access these programs.
+The goal is to have minimally sufficient programs enough for basic functionalities to perfrom critical tasks like mounting `/usr` UNIX System Resources directory for functionalities extension, performing self-rescue, or straight up operational in resources constraint environment such as but not limited to OpenWRT embedded router.

-The goal is to have minimum possible programs for the sysadmins to operate including functionalities extension by mounting the `/usr` directory.
+All programs and applications here are **ONLY** available to sysadmins (users in `wheel` group) and root account.

-In certain UNIX-like operating system design, this directory can be a symbolic link to `/usr/sbin` (System V.4, Debian, etc).
+In some UNIX-like OSes like Oracle's Solaris (first to transform back in 2012) and Red Hat's Fedora (second to transform back in 2023), due to `/usr` is always being mounted and hardware are no longer seeing performance differences between `/` and `/usr`, this directory is being symbolic linked to `/usr/sbin` instead; unifying both directories.
+This reduces the separation complexities while simplifying the package managements to target `/usr/sbin` only.

-Generally, you **SHOULD ONLY** place administrative programs that are very critical early on without conflicting with existing POSIX compliant programs.
+Generally, you **SHOULD ONLY** place programs that are very critical at early booting stage without conflicting with existing POSIX compliant programs.
+In the case of `/sbin` being symbolic linked to `/usr/sbin`, you **SHOULD NOT** place anything here and instead use `/usr/sbin` exclusively.

 This directory **MUST NOT** have any sub-directory.